 1. Start by Establishing Your Goals

 You have to determine what your primary business goal is.
 Do you want to focus on acquiring new customers?
 Are you more interested in maximizing returns on the investments already made?
-Whatever goals you settle on, they will play an essential role in helping drive your marketing strategy.
+Whatever goals you settle on, will play an essential role in helping drive your marketing strategy.

 They are the ones that will influence your marketing combination.
 Therefore,

 • Ensure that you utilize the business goals to drive your marketing strategy, in the same manner, you use email subject lines to drive your email promo messages.

 • Take time to match the goals you have identified with channels that can guarantee better results.